 If client would like to close the securities account.
 Virtual Assets Trading account will also be closed.

-Virtual Assets trading accounts only provide e-Statements, which can be viewed directly on the “Junhong Global App”(Chinese version only).
+Virtual Assets trading accounts only provide e-Statements, which can be viewed directly on the “Junhong Global App”.

 A notification will be sent to the registered email address when the new Virtual Assets trading account statement is available.